 2017 Legislative Update

-The bill would create a process for vetting and planning proposed public works projects.
+The bill proposed a process for vetting and planning proposed public works projects.
 A new interim legislative committee, the Public Works Committee, would receive public works project proposals from state agencies, local governments, and legislators by July 1 of each year.
 This committee would solicit feedback on the proposals from relevant state agencies (e.g., the Department of Transportation would be consulted on road projects, the Environment Department would be consulted on water and wastewater projects).
 Then, in open public hearings, the committee would use objective criteria to score the proposed projects, evaluating factors such as the project’s impact on health and safety, whether it is ready to begin planning or construction, and the project’s job creation potential.
 The committee would then use the prioritized list of projects to develop the infrastructure funding bill for that year.

 Public infrastructure projects – like roads, dams, water systems, courthouses, and university buildings – are essential to New Mexico’s economy and quality of life.
 Yet New Mexico’s latest infrastructure report card from the American Society of Civil Engineers gave the state poor grades in categories ranging from drinking water and flood control systems to roads and bridges.
 New Mexico drivers pay $752 million – $526 per driver – each year in unnecessary repair costs due to driving on roads in poor condition.

 A major cause of this crisis is New Mexico’s dysfunctional system of funding public infrastructure (or “capital outlay”), a system that Governing magazine has called “unique” and repeatedly ranked as the second worst in the nation.
 New Mexico State Senator Pete Campos has written that the system is “archaic, parochial, and highly political.”